rinnely/GaphHashtagsNets/README.md

 if you already have the subsets of hashtags you cant explore them.

-run JIDOKA and wirite the file that contains the subsets of hashtags. nt and et parameters are optional
+run JIDOKA and wirite the file that contains the subsets of hashtags. nt, et, byO and dnt parameters are optional

     python JIDOKA.py --sets ./proyecto/sets_culiacan.txt  --nt 2 --et 1

+    python JIDOKA.py --sets ./proyecto/sets_culiacan.txt  --nt 2 --et 1 --byO True --dnt 1.1

 this will generate the graph of the hashtags.